 \subsubsection{When hybrid quantum PPSZ search improves over known classical algorithms}

 To defeat bounded-index-width specialized algorithms, we consider index widths which are linear in $n$.
-As shown in Appendix~\ref{app:sia}, it is possible to implement s-implication with advice (SIA) reversibly using total space $S_{adv} + S_{w}$, where $S_{w} = \log_2(n/w) w + O(\polylog_2(n))$ (the ancillary space needed for reversible SIA), and where $S_{adv}$ is the size of advice itself.
+As shown in Appendix~\ref{app:sia}, it is possible to implement $s$-implication with advice (SIA) reversibly using total space $S_{adv} + S_{w}$, where $S_{w} = O(w \cdot \log(\nicefrac nw))$ (the ancillary space needed for reversible SIA), and where $S_{adv}$ is the size of advice itself.
 For all $w$, the runtime of this subroutine is polynomial in $n$, and the runtime of the overall quantum algorithm, which solves the subtree by exploring the advice string space, is $O(2^{S_{adv}/2} \times \poly(n))$.

-In contrast, a classical algorithm can decide SAT on formulas of index with $w$ in time ${O}(2^{w}\times \poly(n))$~\cite{index-width}.
-It is also unlikely they can do much better than this: in the case $w=n$, achieving a bound better than $O^\ast(2^{c n}),$ for some constant $c>0$, would violate the exponential time hypothesis (ETH); here we assume this also holds for index widths which are fractions of $n$.\footnote{Furthermore, under the strong ETH, c approaches 1 for large clause sizes ($k$ in $k-$SAT).} It will be convenient to fix $w = \zeta n$ (note $\zeta$ is a constant).
+In contrast, a classical algorithm can decide SAT on formulas of index width $w$ in time ${O}(2^{w} \poly(n))$~\cite{index-width}.
+It is unlikely that one can do much better than this: in the case $w=n$, achieving a bound better than $O^\ast(2^{c n}),$ for some constant $c>0$, would violate the exponential time hypothesis (ETH).

+Here we assume this also holds for index widths which are fractions of $n$.\footnote{Furthermore, under the strong ETH, c approaches 1 for large clause sizes ($k$ in $k$-SAT).} It will be convenient to fix $w = \zeta n$ (note $\zeta$ is a constant).
 In this case, we can identify a regime in which the quantum search over the advice string is still faster than solving SAT on the formula.
 This is the case whenever $S_{adv}/2$ is less than $w$, as these are the exponents of the exponential part of the run time of the respective algorithms.
 However, we must still ensure that the quantum algorithm can be run at all.
 So, a part of the overall memory available must be split between the advice string, and the memory required to solve SIA with advice.
-We set $S_{adv} = \beta \kappa n$ for $\beta \in (0,1)$, and the remainder of the memory of $(1-\beta -\epsilon)\kappa n$ qubits is spent as ancillary memory for the SIA subroutine.
-We introduce the buffer $\epsilon>0$ (which can be set arbitrarily small), to account for any polylogarithmic memory requirement provided $n$ is large enough, i.e.~for any $\zeta$, the $O(\polylog_2(n))$ work space can be fit in the $\epsilon\kappa n$-sized available register.
-Other memory requirements are also not more than polylog, so fit in the $\epsilon$-buffer.
-In summary we have that: \begin{itemize} \item Since to process $w = \zeta n$-index width formula we need $\log(1/\zeta) \zeta n$ bits, and since we allocated $(1-\beta -\epsilon)\kappa n$ to this purpose we have that \EQ{ \log(1/\zeta)\zeta \leq (1-\beta -\epsilon)\kappa } \item The exponents of the run-times of the quantum and classical algorithms are $\beta \kappa n/2$ (Grover speed-up) and $\zeta c n$, respectively, so it must hold that \EQ{ \beta \kappa < 2 c \zeta. } \end{itemize}